Loading...

 iShares MSCI Global Impact ETF

-In terms of top-performing iShares ESG funds, iShares MSCI Global Impact ETF helps make the world a better place.
+As one of the top-performing iShares ESG funds, the iShares MSCI Global Impact ETF helps make the world a better place.

-This portfolio comprises a collection of companies from around the world that are committed to reaching and supporting the United Nations’ Sustainable Development Goals.
+This portfolio comprises companies worldwide that are committed to achieving and supporting the United Nations’ Sustainable Development Goals.

 This includes combating hunger, reducing poverty, working towards clean energy, and even universal education.
 Most importantly, this fund supports efforts to reduce and reverse global warming.
-The fund invests in companies that derive at least half of their profits from services, goods, and products that support the goals of the UN.
+The fund invests in companies that derive at least half of their profits from services, goods, and products that support the UN’s goals.

-In all, there are between 120 and 140 companies included in the fund at any given time.
+The fund includes between 120 and 140 companies at any given time.
 The majority of the companies are based in use, with Japan just behind it.

 See Related: Things to Know About Climate Refugees